 Next time you’re using Relative Insight, consider how the emotional insights can be put into action.
 Here are some examples to help:

-Analysing customer reviews of a fitness brand surface confidence as a common emotional response.
+Analyzing customer reviews of a fitness brand surface confidence as a common emotional response.
 Previous marketing campaigns focused exclusively on physical benefits.
 Armed with this information, the brand develops a new campaign that focuses on confidence and self-esteem and in doing so opens itself up to an expanded audience.

 Conveying a sense of calm